serjilyashenko/WeekApp/README.md

 # 🗓️ Week App

-Helps determine the number of the week of the year
+Find the week number for any date and vice versa.
+You can also select a year and week number to see the dates within that week

 #### Stack: